 - Lowering bandwidth and server resources—and the associated costs—

 - Added functionality for the connected device (i.e. enabling an automated vehicle to process data within the car)

 One of the main concerns of edge computing is exposure to hacking and data breach.
 More devices in the system (with the addition of the edge computer or edge server), will translate to an increase in attack vectors—more opportunities for hackers to attack the different devices—.

 Another concern—or rather, disadvantage— of edge computing is the increased requirement of local hardware—.
 For example, in an automated vehicle, we’ll need to add a tablet or even a computer within the car, which can be quite expensive.
 Using edge servers can help mitigate this need to add local hardware, maintaining the proximity of the local connection while allowing the system to utilize the processing power of remote devices.

-While it’s true that the major surge in IoT and the increased overload of cloud resources requirement will require us to slowly move to edge computing, cloud computing is here to stay.
+While it’s true that the major surge in IoT connected devices and the increased overload of cloud resources requirement will require us to slowly move to edge computing, cloud computing is here to stay.

 Both edge computing and cloud computing offer different benefits and key purposes, and they should work hand in hand in providing faster, more reliable data processing and better user experience for everyone.